SOLID Principles in Rust: A Practical Guide

 }

-// The call will be resolve at runtime (via a vtable)
+// The call will be resolved at runtime (via a vtable)

 impl Report {